Undergraduate Department of

 ISM 4113.
 Management Information Systems Analysis and Design (3).
 This course is an in-depth treatment of the theory and practice of management information systems including information requirements analysis, design methodology, and system implementation considerations.

 ISM 4117.
 Business Intelligence (3).
-Prerequisite: ISM 4212.
 This course helps students explore managerial, strategic, and technical issues associated with developing and deploying Business Intelligence applications.
-For MIS majors only.

 ISM 4212.
 Information for Operating Control and Data Management (3).
 Prerequisite: ISM 4113.
 This course covers the theory, techniques, and applications of information management and control including organizations as information-processing systems and executive support systems.